Awards

 To qualify, students must be Landings residents, be in their junior or senior year of high school, or home schooled equivalent age.
 Applicants are not eligible for an award for the same (or basically similar) community service more than once.

-The 2022 recipients of the Landlovers Community Service Merit Award are:
+The 2023 recipient of the Landlovers Community Service Merit Award is: